mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 My success will ride on your success.

-### This is Not for Everyone, or is it?
+### This is Not for Everyone... or is it?
-While I've sent this letter out to a significant number of businessmen, and I've precisely targeted its recipients, your responding to this letter will not guarantee that I will take you on as my client.
+While I've sent this letter out to a significant number of businessmen, and I've precisely targeted its recipients, your responding to this letter will not guarantee that I take you on as my client.

 I could possibly take you on as a client if...
 > 1. You have been in business for a minimum of two years.
 I can text with you if you have questions about this criterion.